Code-Institute-Submissions/breathe-MS2/README.md

 1. Open [Github](https://github.com/) and navigate to the [repository](https://github.com/shielh/breathe-MS2)
 2. Click the green "code" button and select either "clone" or "download"
 3. The "clone" option will provide you with a URL which can be used from your IDE of choice where you can use the "git clone" command in the terminal followed by the URL
-4. Alternatively, the "download" ZIP option gives you a link to download a ZIP file which you can then unpackage locally and open with an IDE
+4. Alternatively, the "download" ZIP option gives you a link to download a ZIP file which you can then unpackage locally and open with an IDE and run index.html
 ---
 ## Credits
 ---